offers a wide range of publications related to long term care issues.

 All can be downloaded for free by clicking on the title unless otherwise noted.
 If you want

-a hard copy, please see below for costs of shipping and handling and send check to us at: LTCCC, 242 West 30th Street, Suite
+a hard copy, please see below for costs of shipping and handling and send check to us at: LTCCC, One Penn Plaza, Suite

 Mandatory Managed Care in NY State Nursing Homes.
 October 2013. $15 for a hard copy.